How to Be a Fashion Model in Paris

-Stats for Fashion Models in Paris
+Stats for Fashion Models

 Stats (measurements) for female models in Paris should be 5’ 9" to 6’ tall (5’10-5’10 ½ is even better) with bust, waist and hip measurements of 34-23-33.
 Male models should be at least 6' to 6' 2" and wear a 38 to 40 Regular jacket.
 Designers make their garments in one size or what is called a sample size.
 Models must fit the clothes that the designers make each season rather than the other way around.
 With the number of items a designer produces for each collection, it would be impossible for a designer to make each garment to fit every individual model.

 The minimum legal age to work any kind of job in France is 16 years.
 Most top model agencies in France will have a special license for minors, but people under the age of 16 have incredibly strict working hours, therefore most agencies will not take child models who originate from countries outside of France.

 Learn Style, Class, and Sophistication

 Paris is not a market for brand new models who need to get experience or build their books.
 Models should have already worked a bit in the Asian markets such as Tokyo, Singapore or Taipei before attempting the sophisticated market of Paris.
 Other good markets before heading to Paris would be Germany, Milan, London and even Australia.
 Once a model has learned the basics of the industry he or she is now ready for the ultimate destination of Paris where they will work for the most glamorous and sophisticated clients.